dynamic-intelligence-lab/selective_resetting/README.md

 ## Sample Use

-In principle, we can apply our selective-resetting method to _any_ linear recurrence (diagonal or not, time-variant or not, over $\mathbb{R}$ or another field) computed in parallel via a prefix scan.
-This repository provides a sample implementation of our method for only one case: non-diagonal linear recurrences over $\mathbb{R}$.
-This sample implementation, for PyTorch, is in a single file: [sample_implementation.py](sample_implementation.py).
+Our selective-resetting method applies to _any_ linear recurrence (diagonal or not, time-variant or not, over $\mathbb{R}$ or another field) computed in parallel via a prefix scan.
+This repository provides a reference implementation for only one case: non-diagonal linear recurrences over $\mathbb{R}$.
+This implementation, for PyTorch, is in a single file: [sample_implementation.py](sample_implementation.py).

-We will walk through an example that shows how to apply our method.
-Fire up a Python notebook and execute the following code, which computes a non-diagonal linear recurrence, $S_t = A_t S_{t-1}$, with $S_0 = I$:
+We will walk through an example to show how to use our sample implementation.
+Launch a Python interpreter (_e.g._, in a notebook), and execute the following code to compute a non-diagonal linear recurrence $S_t = A_t S_{t-1}$, $S_0 = I$, in parallel, with a prefix scan:

 ```python
 import torch